 Take Over-the-Counter Pain Relievers

 It’s best that you don’t take over-the-counter pain relievers for an extended period of time.
-Yet, they can help you for a few days until you’re able to see one of our dentists.
+Yet, they can help you for a few days until you’re able to see one of our emergency dentists.
 If you’re unsure what medications to use, call our office.
 We’ll be more than happy to help you choose the right options.

 Don’t Ignore Dental Pain